moom0o/ccSpigot/README.md

+# DON'T USE THIS!
+IT'S OUTDATED!, I RECOMMEND USING https://github.com/moom0o/Papaya INSTEAD.
+IT HAS MOST OF THE SAME FEATURES
 [![Discord Mine](https://img.shields.io/discord/807380182729228298?label=chat&logo=discord&logoColor=white)](https://discord.gg/vsmnEcCSsn)
 # ccSpigot
 A paper fork/1.12 continuation that aims to prevent skylight lag, allow changing the server brand, and more.